This post may contain affiliate links. Please read my disclosure policy.

 - Store in the refrigerator for up to 3 days.

-Make sure the cream cheese is at room temperature.
-Do not heat to rush the process.
+- Make sure the cream cheese is at room temperature.
+Do not heat the cream cheese to rush the process.
 The cream cheese is best set out about 2 hours or more before making the filling.

 Thanks so much for stopping by!
 Tricia